Esri/arcgoose/README.md

       }
     }
     friends: {
-      type: 'array', // 'Friends' will be casted from a string to a javascript array
+      type: 'array', // 'friends' will be casted from a string to a javascript array
       items: {
         type: 'string',
       }